Guide to the Demolition, Disposal & Open Burning of Abandoned Houses

 The owner of property to be disposed of is required to comply with the following asbestos regulations, unless the property is a house or an apartment building with four or fewer units:

 - All affected parts of a facility undergoing renovation or demolition must be inspected for the presence of asbestos-containing materials (ACM) prior to the start of the project.
-The inspector must be asbestos-inspector certified through the North Dakota Department of Health.
+The inspector must be asbestos-inspector certified through the North Dakota Department of Environmental Quality.

-- A Notification of Demolition form must be submitted to the North Dakota Department of Health for all demolition, whether or not asbestos is present.
+- A Notification of Demolition form must be submitted to the North Dakota Department of Environmental Quality for all demolition, whether or not asbestos is present.

 For more information on Asbestos and Asbestos removal see the Department's Asbestos page.